Guide to Better Master Ancient Symbols of Strength and Perseverance

 First, it is essential to define what Adinkra means, and it is a symbol from Ghana that expresses principles and concepts.
 Ghanaian people use Adinkra symbols on many things, like ritual objects and architecture, jewelry, pottery, and fabrics.

 Pempamsie is a significant symbol of the Akan people.
-This word means in English “sew into readiness.”
+This word means in English "sew into readiness."
 This ancient symbol looks like the links of a chain and represents the strength that you get with unity.
-It can be interpreted as a group of people that is only as strong as their weakest link.

 The Pempamsie represents constancy, hardiness, and readiness; it also reminds us that it is essential to be prepared for anything.